mce777/snips/Webstorm/Notes.md

+### Plugins
-That plugin that gives you that VSCode-like file overview on the right side is called `Codeglance Pro`.
+- `Codeglance Pro`: gives you that VSCode-like file overview on the right side.